twagger/so_long/README.md

 ./so_long maps/patrol3.ber
 ```
  The improvements are :
-* The little panda is now animated
+* The little panda is animated
 * You can have some enemies patroling in some maps
 * Your current score is displayed on the game window